 Board of Directors Performance Evaluation

 To implement corporate governance and enhance the functionality of the Board of Directors, the Company has established the Board of Directors Performance Evaluation Measures, conducting evaluations annually.
 The scope of the board performance evaluation includes the entire Board of Directors and individual director members.
-In addition to the internal self-assessment conducted annually in accordance with laws and the Company's Board of Directors Performance Evaluation Measures, the external evaluation, which was previously conducted every three years, will be conducted annually starting in 2023, with external experts being hired to conduct the performance evaluation.
+In addition to the internal selfassessment conducted annually in accordance with the law and the Company’s Board of Directors Performance Evaluation Measures, the external evaluation, which was previously conducted every three years, has been conducted annually since 2023.
+External experts are engaged to carry out the performance evaluation to strengthen corporate governance and enhance the functioning of the Board of Directors.
 The results of the internal and external performance evaluations of the Board of Directors shall be completed before the end of the first quarter of the following year.
-Please refer to the Board of Directors Performance Evaluation Report for 2023 for internal and external Note performance evaluation results.
+Please refer to the Board of Directors Performance Evaluation Report for 2024 for internal and external Note performance evaluation results.

 In addition, the Company and its subsidiaries have purchased “Directors and Officers Liability Insurance” for directors, supervisors, and key executives to cover their indemnity obligations during their terms of office.
 The insurance policy contents are reviewed annually to reduce the risks borne by directors, supervisors, key executives, and the Company, and to establish and enhance the corporate governance mechanism.

-Note An external independent professional institution evaluated the operations and performance of the Board for the year 2023 (from January 1, 2023 to December 31, 2023) and issued a report on January 31, 2024, submitted to the Board of Directors on February 26, 2024.
+Note An external professional independent organization evaluated the operations and performance of the company's Board of Directors for the 2024 period (January 1, 2024, to December 31, 2024).
+The evaluation report was issued before February 28, 2025, and presented at the Board of Directors meeting on March 11, 2025.

 Composition of the Internal Audit Unit